adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Dura/Upper Dura.md

 **Desc:** This may be the cleanest and quietest district in Dura.
 The walls of the towers are heavily reinforced, as if to withstand siege weaponry.
 The streets are fi lled with guards of the Watch, both patrols and off-duty guards; it looks like a bad place to start a fight.

 #### Places of Interest
-- **Dol Doron temple**
+- **Dol Dorn temple**
 - **Training grounds**

 ##### Daggerwatch Garrison

+^2a9e00

 The eponymous garrison in the district is the home to over 600 members of the Sharn Watch.
-In addition to the regular offi - cers of the Watch, Daggerwatch Garrison houses the Goldwings and includes facilities for maintaining the unit’s 25 hippogriffs.
+In addition to the regular officers of the Watch, Daggerwatch Garrison houses the Goldwings and includes facilities for maintaining the unit’s 25 hippogriffs.

+[[Commander Lian Halamar]] leads the Daggerwatch Garrison.

 ##### The Gold & White
 This tavern offers fare of comfortable quality at modest prices.
 It caters to members of the Sharn Watch and Brelish veterans, but others will receive a cold welcome.

 ##### Talain Garrison
 This fortress houses both the Sharn Watch and the elite Redcloak Battalion.
-While slightly smaller than the Daggerwatch Garrison, it is far more heavily fortifi ed and could withstand an extended siege.
+While slightly smaller than the Daggerwatch Garrison, it is far more heavily fortified and could withstand an extended siege.

 ### Highhold